thePortus/generator-djangular-gift/README.md

 @host $ sudo apt-get install ansible
 ```

-For other systems, use your system package manager.

-## Generating the Scaffolding

 **All systems**
 ``` shell
 # Node Package Manager to install Yeoman Scaffolding tool